erdnaxe/aube/README.md

   * New login form ;
   * Drop custom password reset mechanics in favor of Django Contrib Auth ;
   * Filter interfaces with port opening profile rather than listing all machine per profile ;
+  * Use Django Contrib Sites to manage different domains ;
   * More coming soon…

 ## How to migrate from Re2o to Aube